Working Papers and Works in Progress

 September 2024.

-Derives sufficient conditions for a redistributive role for monetary policy with complete markets We study optimal monetary policy in a dynamic, general equilibrium economy with heterogeneous agents.
-All heterogeneity is ex-ante: workers differ in type-specific, state- contingent labor productivity, yet markets are complete.
-The fiscal authority has access to a uniform, state-contingent lump-sum tax (or transfer), but linear taxes are restricted to be non-state contingent.
-We derive sufficient conditions under which implementing flexible- price allocations is optimal.
+We study optimal monetary policy in a dynamic, general equilibrium economy with heterogeneous agents.
+All heterogeneity is ex-ante: workers differ in type-specific, state-contingent labor productivity, yet markets are complete.
+The fiscal authority has access to a uniform, state contingent lump-sum tax (or transfer), but linear taxes are restricted to be non-state contingent.
+We derive sufficient conditions under which implementing flexible-price allocations is optimal.
 We show that such allocations are not optimal when the relative labor income distribution varies with the business cycle; in such cases, optimal monetary policy implements a state-contingent mark-up that co-moves positively with a sufficient statistic for labor income inequality.